Daniel Otuonye: Ukrainian singer with Nigerian roots aiming for world domination

-Daniel Otuonye: “I Visited When I Was 4” Meet Ukrainian Singer With Nigerian Roots Aiming for World Domination
+Daniel Otuonye: “I Visited When I Was 4,” Ukrainian Singer With Nigerian Roots Aiming for World Domination

 - Daniel Otuonye is gradually building a cult following in faraway Ukraine where he passionately follows his heart’s true desire